 Unlike display advertising, where you bid to have your ads displayed on various sites across the web, Google Ads advertisers bid on specific keywords in the hopes of having their ads show up when potential customers search for those keywords on Google.

 Depending on the quality of their ads and their maximum bid, Google decides what order ads are displayed to users in and then it’s up to your ad to catch a potential customer’s eye and convince them to click.

 The Auction Process

-In an AdWords auction, you can bid virtually any amount, but keep in mind that AdWords PPC-based platform, so it can be expensive, especially if you don’t know what you’re doing.
+In a Google Ads auction, you can bid virtually any amount, but keep in mind that Google Ads is a PPC-based platform, so it can be expensive, especially if you don’t know what you’re doing.

 In fact, there is no guarantee that your ad will even appear! (but more on that later.)